Stick with the People Who Appreciate You

 You could experience this not only with your partner, but with your family members as well.
 They show unstable emotions and a lack of emotional maturity.

 - No one has the right to make you a thousand promises one day and then take them away the next, as if you had no feelings.
-Undoubtedly, these are the most destructive and toxic relationships around, which is why you should limit contact with them and protect yourself.
+That’s one of the most destructive and toxic kind of relationships, and its a clear sign of the kind of people who don’t truly appreciate you.
+So, don’t make room for them in your life, protect yourself.

-- Stay with people who exhibit emotional maturity and are stable in their affection, feelings, and words from day to day.
+- Stay with people who show emotional maturity and are stable in their affections, feelings, and words from day to day.

-- As people, we need security.
-This is why you should surround yourself with people that don’t change their minds from day to day, who offer unwavering commitment and an explicit agreement that promises will be fulfilled, rather than lost.
+- As people, we all need security.
+Surround yourself with people that don’t change their minds from day to day.
+Stick with people who show they appreciate you through their commitment, and their actions, and keep the promises they make.